rohansingit/rohansingit/README.md

 Aspiring Software Engineer
 --------------------------

 Hello!
-I am a rising sophomore studying Computer Science at Rutgers University.
+I am a rising Junior studying Computer Science at Rutgers University.
 Currently I have experience with languages such as Java and Python and am learning Javascript and React.
 I also have interests in Web3 and Blockchain technology and I am seeking internships in any field of software!

 * 🌍  I'm based in New York/New Jersey
 * ✉️  You can contact me at [rohansingit6@gmail.com](mailto:rohansingit6@gmail.com)